echo-brain/echo-brain.github.io/_posts/2024-03-12-dashboard-overview-navigating-your-echobrain-interface.md

 <video src="/assets/posts/screenr-dashboard-setting-frontend.mp4" muted="" autoplay="" width="100%" loop="" style="margin:15px 0;"></video>

+For a deep dive into how further customize EchoBrain widgets to adopt your brand's essence, click [here](https://echo-brain.com/blog/documentation/customization-crafting-your-unique-brand-experience/).

 The EchoBrain dashboard is designed to put you in the driver's seat of your e-commerce store's user-generated content.
 By understanding and utilizing each section – from viewing ratings at a glance to diving into the details of reviews and questions – you can harness the power of customer feedback to build a stronger, more responsive brand.
 Keep your EchoBrain tuned, and watch your online presence thrive.